Proven-Paradox/shaper-system/Handbook.md

 When receiving damage in an element a combatant is weak to, the attacker rolls three ten-sided dice and drops the **lowest** die to calculate the damage done (instead of the normal two ten-sided).
 When receiving damage in an element a combatant is resistant to, the attacker rolls three ten-sided dice and drops the **highest** die.
 Extra dice rolled this way are affected by Boon and Bane normally.

-> So for example, Anezka is using the Elemental Lance Ability with Ice element against a target that is weak to Ice and is also at -2 on the [Defense Track](#buff-tracks).
+> So for example, Anezka is using the Elemental Lance Ability with Ice element against a target that is weak to Ice and is also  .
 This means she gets to roll three ten-sided dice and take the best two, and also has Boon 3 with her Offense roll.
 She rolls 4, 2, 9.
 Her Boon allows her to reroll the 2.
 She does so and gets a 6.
 This means her final result is 6 + 9 + her Mental Offense.

 ## Step 6: Talent
-Finally, you choose one talent.
+Choose one talent.
 Talents are described in full in [Chapter 9](#chapter-9-talents); these are major changes that help define what your character is good at.

 > Eric looks over the available Talents for something that looks interesting.
 He spots Sturdy Shield and decides that could represent XU-808 having energy shields.
 >